econya/yosis/doc/knowledgebase.md

 ### Dokku

 [Is awesome](http://dokku.viewdocs.io).
-Its doku is great, too.
-For a brief overview, how to use it with rails, read e.g. https://medium.com/@dpaluy/the-ultimate-guide-to-dokku-and-ruby-on-rails-5-9ecad2dba4a3 .
+Its documentation is great, too.
+For a brief overview how to use it with a rails app, read e.g. https://medium.com/@dpaluy/the-ultimate-guide-to-dokku-and-ruby-on-rails-5-9ecad2dba4a3 .

 ### JavaScript

+Tried to go the least pain route and rely on server-side rendering.
+This is a very conservative choice and gamble that developers productivity will be higher because of a more stable technique (and more experience with the old stuff).

 * Removed webpacker, replaced by sprockets in commit
   #033656121a44b25351afb4943bf4bff0bad90352 .